Chai's Conjecture and Fubini properties of dimensional motivic integration: Introduction

 The fundamental difficulty underlying this conjecture is that an exact sequence of semi-abelian varieties does not give rise to an exact sequence of N\'eron $lft$-models, in general.
 Chai proved the conjecture if $k$ is finite, using Fubini's theorem for integrals with respect to the Haar measure on the completion of $K$.
 He also proved the conjecture when $K$ has mixed characteristic, using a different method and applying the property that $c(T)$ only depends on the isogeny class of $T$.
 If $k$ has characteristic zero (more generally, if $G$ obtains semi-abelian reduction after a {\em tame} finite extension of $K$), Chai's conjecture can be proven in an elementary way; see \cite[4.23]{HaNi}.

-In the first part of the present paper, we show that, in arbitrary characteristic, Chai's conjecture is equivalent to a Fubini property for the dimensions of certain {\em motivic} integrals (Theorem \ref{thm-fubini}).
-We then prove in the second part of the paper that this property holds when $K$ has characteristic zero (Theorem \ref{holds}).
+In the first part of the present paper, we show that, in arbitrary characteristic, Chai's conjecture is equivalent to a Fubini property for the dimensions of certain {\em motivic} integrals (equation \eqref{eq-fubini} in Theorem \ref{thm-fubini}).
+We then prove in the second part of the paper that this Fubini property holds when $K$ has characteristic zero (Theorem \ref{holds}).
 This yields a new proof of the conjecture in that case, which is close in spirit to Chai's proof of the finite residue field case.
-To this aim, we develop a theory of dimensional integration for definable sets, which is of independent interest.
-The strength of our approach lies in the fact that we combine two theories of motivic integration, namely, the geometric theory of motivic integration on rigid varieties of Loeser and Sebag \cite{motrigid} and the model-theoretic approach of Cluckers and Loeser \cite{CL,mimix}.
-The link between both theories is Proposition \ref{compare}.

-We hope that our reformulation of Chai's conjecture in terms of motivic integrals will also shed new light on the open case of the conjecture, when $k$ is infinite and $K$ has positive characteristic.
+The strength of our approach lies in the fact that we combine \change{insights of} two theories of motivic integration, namely, the geometric theory of motivic integration on rigid varieties of Loeser and Sebag \cite{motrigid} and the model-theoretic approach of Cluckers and Loeser \cite{CL,mimix}.
+Let us emphasize that the Fubini property in \eqref{eq-fubini} is not an \change{immediate corollary of the Fubini results} from \cite{mimix}; see Remark \ref{rem-fubini}.
+We need to combine the theory in \cite{mimix} with a new result (Theorem \ref{badim} and its corollary), which roughly states that the virtual dimension of a motivic integral \change{over a fixed space} only depends on the dimensions of the values of the integrand.
+This theorem may be of independent interest.

-The dimensional motivic integrals that we define can be viewed as specializations of the motivic integrals defined by the first two authors in \cite{mimix} (see \cite{CLICMS} for a summary), obtained by taking dimensions.
-However, we preferred to develop the theory from scratch, for two reasons.
-If one is only interested in the dimensions of motivic integrals, the theory becomes much more accessible.
-But most importantly, the results we need are not formal consequences of the theory in \cite{mimix}.
-The Fubini properties we prove do not fall in the scope of the Fubini theorems in \cite{mimix} (the reason is the lack of definable sections) and they only hold at the level of dimensional integrals, not as equalities of motivic integrals in the Grothendieck ring of definable sets.
-These more general Fubini properties are essential for the applications to Chai's conjecture that we present in this paper.
+We hope that our reformulation of Chai's conjecture in terms of motivic integrals will also shed new light on the open case of the conjecture, when $k$ is infinite, $K$ has positive characteristic and $G$ is wildly ramified.

-{During the preparation of this paper, the research of the authors has been partially supported by the ERC Advanced Grant NMNAG and by the Fund for Scientific Research - Flanders (G.0415.10).}
+{ During the preparation of this paper, the research of the authors has received funding from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement nr.
+246903 NMNAG and from the Fund for Scientific Research - Flanders (G.0415.10).}